 Using next-generation sequencing technology, we have illuminated the molecular landscape of MDS and we have evaluated the frequency and chronology of mutation acquisition in serial samples from MDS patients progressing to acute myeloid leukaemia (AML).

-We are currently using CRISPR/Cas9 genome editing to model MDS and to investigate the impact of common mutations on the MDS phenotype.
+We are currently using single-cell analysis to determine the transcriptomic changes occurring in the stem cell population of splicing factor mutant MDS, and CRISPR/Cas9 genome editing to model MDS and to investigate the impact of common mutations on the MDS phenotype.

 I have served on several departmental committees and on international scientific panels, including the International Working Group for the Prognosis of MDS.